Mergifyio/mergify/docs/source/examples.rst

 the `/AzurePipelines command
 <https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#comment-triggers>`_.
-You could automate this using Mergify, and for example trigger the job after other CI jobs have passed and at least one develoepr has reviewed the pull request.
+You could automate this using Mergify, and for example trigger the job after other CI jobs have passed and at least one developer has reviewed the pull request.

 .. code-block:: yaml